i502Club/OS_Square/readme.md

  * Square v6.5.0.0
  * NewtonSoft v12

- Note: Currently the DNN default install does not have a high enough(i502 accidental pun) version of Newtonsoft.Json for the Square lib to work.
-Therefore the module installation will create a bin/Newtonsoft.Json/v12 directory and update the web.config to include the binding redirects that enable the Square library to locate it.
-There is no sql provider with this module install. ***Please follow best practice and back up both your db & file system before installing***.
+ Note: As noted, the DNN default install does not have a high enough(i502 accidental pun) version of Newtonsoft.Json for the Square lib to work.
+Therefore the module installation will create a bin/Newtonsoft.Json/v12 directory.
+There is no sql provider with this module install but it's still best to ***follow best practice and back up both your db & file system before installing***.

 ## History